 The rise of cloud accounting has created a new career opportunity for accounting professionals who are interested in technology and automation – and the demand for them keeps increasing.
 Whether it’s a professional focused solely on this or an accountant (sometimes more than one!) who splits their time between their regular client portfolio and tech research, the cloud champion helps firms improve internal processes and best serve clients.

 As automation continues to grow within the industry, the role of the cloud accounting specialist will become even more critical to ensure firms can stay up-to-date with new technologies and adapt to new regulations.

-If you want to know what a cloud accounting specialist needs to succeed, how they can help your practice generate revenue or even how to hire one, we have a free guide coming soon that answers all your questions.
-Stay tuned!
+If you want to know what a cloud accounting specialist needs to succeed, how they can help your practice generate revenue or even how to hire one, we have a free guide that answers all your questions.
+Download it here!

 Still don’t have a cloud accounting specialist in your team and need help implementing accounting automation in your firm?
 No problem – here’s a step-by-step guide with tips from experts themselves!